 During the stay is obviously when you want to make an impression your business guest won’t forget.
 Everything starts with your hotel staff.
 Staff must be friendly, proactive, responsive, and resourceful if all the needs of a guest are to be met in a timely and satisfactory manner.
 No problem should be looked at as too hard or too large and hassle-free solutions are a priority.

-The relationship between a business traveller and their technology is extremely important, as is access to an adequate workspace.
+The relationship between a business traveler and their technology is extremely important, as is access to an adequate workspace.
 There needs to be an environment of connectivity between the guest and the hotel technology so they can use their own devices in conjunction with the TV, lighting, temperature control, and other features they find in their room.

 Comfortable furniture and appropriate lighting is also essential for a guest who intends to work while in their room or in the common spaces of the hotel.
 With such a busy schedule, corporate guests may forget a thing or two so it’s prudent to provide complimentary toiletries and accessories such as hair dryers or clothes irons, etc.

 The same principle applies at check-out as check-in.
 Make the process as simple as possible and if you send your guests away with the encouragement and expectation they’ll come back, they probably will.
 Just as importantly, if you give your corporate guests a great experience it could translate into some powerful positive online reviews.

-How to turn frequent business travellers into your repeat hotel guests
+How to turn frequent corporate transient travelers into your repeat transient hotel guests

 Running any successful hotel is a bit of a cycle.
 The more guests you can attract, the more guests you can deliver a great experience to.
 The more guests you give a great experience to, the more repeat bookings and increased reputation you get.
 The more your reputation increases, the more guests you can attract.